 - Alcohol prevents more deaths than its abuse causes in the UK.
 This, from researcher at the London School of Hygiene and Tropical Medicine.28

-- Scientists at the University of London analyzed the data for England and Wales.
+- Scientists analyzed the data for England and Wales.
 Moderate drinking of alcohol saves more lives than abusing it causes.
-If everyone abstained, death rates would be much higher.29
+Therefore, if everyone abstained, death rates would be much higher.29

 For more on alcohol and longevity visit these.